-How to add a user to the sudoers list so that we can give a user root access.
+How to Add a User to the Sudoers list or group so that you can give a new user root access or privilege.
 Believe it or not, this is a fairly common question and in all reality the answer is quite simple.
 Adding a user to the sudoers list on a fully installed Linux system such as Ubuntu or Debian is possible via the visudo command.
-Users in the sudoers group are allowed privileges to run commands and open files as a root user or administrator.
-In the following, I cover the simple process of adding a new root user.
+Users in the sudoers group are allowed privileges to run commands and open files as root or administrator.
+The following segment covers the simple process of adding a new root user to Ubuntu.